MoviePass CEO backpedals on location tracking and talks strategy to break even by 2019

 That too was inaccurate, Lowe told me.
 “The update didn’t change anything, only the menu options.”
 He later wrote to the same effect in a blog post on the company’s site.

 The way I portrayed what we do is not accurate.
+MoviePass CEO Mitch Lowe

 But Lowe explained that he was the victim of his own excitement.
 Talking to a crowd of data mongers at the Entertainment Finance Forum, in a talk specifically about monetizing the data MoviePass collects, he claims to simply have gotten ahead of himself and talked about plans as if they were reality.